 - Requests are usually processed within three to four months.

-- The staff person reviewing your application will determine the need for a site visit.
+- The staff person reviewing your application will determine the need for a site visit and will advise you regarding the necessity of a Board member attending.

 If My Grant Request is Approved